garimamathur10/garimamathur/content/projects.md

   - block: collection
     content:
       title: Projects
       text: I love creating and bringing ideas to life.
-Here are some projects I've worked on over the years.
+Here are some projects I have worked on over the years.
       filters:
         folders:
           - project